rgalanakis/robgforpps/_pages/one-city.md

 This doesn't leave us with too many options.
 But we have a few.

-One City Policy: Make growth-centered investments.
-{:class="policy-proposal"}
+{% include policy-proposal.html slug="fiscal" text="Make growth-centered investments." %}

 Population growth and increased density makes all of our fiscal problems easier to solve.
 This is one reason why I'm [Yes on the May 2025 Bond](/may-2025-bond).

-One City Policy: Scrutinize spending by making tradeoffs and priorities clear.
+{% include policy-proposal.html slug="fiscal" text="Scrutinize spending by making tradeoffs and priorities clear." %}
-{:class="policy-proposal"}

 While growth and density allows us to solve structural problems, it can also just kick the can down the road.
 We need people who will put spending under scrutiny, to make sure it is the way we want to spend our dollars and contributes towards the right outcomes.

-One City Policy: Cut state spending in areas that hurt us.
+{% include policy-proposal.html slug="fiscal" text="Cut state spending in areas that hurt us." %}
-{:class="policy-proposal"}

 Money for expanding freeways is an obvious first target.